 Update, June 25, 2024: This blog post series is now also available as a book called Fundamentals of DevOps and Software Delivery: A hands-on guide to deploying and managing production software, published by O’Reilly Media!

 This is Part 5 of the Fundamentals of DevOps and Software Delivery series.
 In Part 4, you learned several key tools and techniques that help developers work together, including version control, build systems, and automated tests.
 But merely having a collection of tools and techniques is not enough: you also need to know how to put them together into an effective software delivery lifecycle (SDLC).
-As a reminder, the SDLC needs to solve the following problems:

 Continuous Integration (CI)

-Imagine you’re responsible for building the International Space Station (ISS), which consists of dozens of components, as shown in Figure 41.
+Imagine you’re responsible for building the International Space Station (ISS), which consists of dozens of components, as shown in Figure 40.

 Each component will be assigned to a team from a different country, and it’s up to you to decide how you will organize these teams.
 You have two options:

-Option 1: late integration
+- Option 1: late integration

 Come up with a design for all the components up front and then have each team go off and work on their component in complete isolation until it’s finished.
 When all the teams are done, launch all the components into outer space, and try to put them together at the same time.

-Option 2: continuous integration
+- Option 2: continuous integration

 Come up with an initial design for all the components and then have each team go off and start working.
 As they make progress, they regularly test each component with all the other components and update the design if there are any problems.
 As components are completed, you launch them one at a time into outer space, and assemble them incrementally.

-A better approach, as described in option #2, is continuous integration (CI), which is software development practice where every developer on your team merges their work together on a very regular basis: typically daily or multiple times per day.
+A better approach, as described in option #2, is continuous integration (CI), which is software development practice where every developer on your team merges their work together on a very regular basis, typically daily or multiple times per day.
 The key benefit of CI is that it exposes problems with your work earlier in the process, before you’ve gone too far in the wrong direction, and allows you to make improvements incrementally.

 Key takeaway #1

-Ensure all developers merge all their work together on a regular basis: typically daily or multiple times per day.
+Ensure all developers merge all their work together on a regular basis, typically daily or multiple times per day. |

 It may seem like having all developers work on a single branch couldn’t possibly scale, but the reality is that it might be the only way to scale.
 LinkedIn moved off of feature branches and onto trunk-based development as part of Project Inversion, which was essential for scaling the company from roughly 100 developers to over 1,000.
 Facebook uses trunk-based development for thousands of developers.
 Google uses trunk-based development for tens of thousands of developers, and has shown it can scale to 2+ billion lines of code, 86TB of source data, and around 40,000 commits per day.